 Swimming holes + lakes

-Check out our guide to lakes within two hours of Asheville here for even more swimming inspo.
+Check out our guide to lakes within two hours of Asheville for even more swimming inspiration.